autowarefoundation/autoware_tools/control_data_collecting_tool/README.md

             /control/(.*)|/vehicle/(.*)|/imu/(.*)|/sensing/imu/(.*)
             ```

           g.
-Deceleration Phase: After reaching the target velocity, the tool applies a deceleration using the TARGET_ACCELERATION_FOR_BRAKE parameter to bring the vehicle to a stop.
+Deceleration Phase: After reaching `TARGET_VELOCITY`, the tool applies a deceleration using the TARGET_ACCELERATION_FOR_BRAKE parameter to bring the vehicle to a stop.

           h.
 Completion: Once the data is recorded and the vehicle is safely stopped, the session ends.
 The tool validates the recorded data.